channeladvisor/qdstoolbox/QDSCacheCleanup/README.md

 - Returned in the form of 1/2 tables (depending on whether the summary of the report of a detailed report is requested).
 - Stored into 1/2 SQL tables (depending on whether the summary of the report of a detailed report is requested).
 - Not returned at all.

+The impact of this cleanup alternative has a much smaller impact on the SQL instance: when executed on the same 8 cores box that had seen a 60% of CPU utilization, this cleanup was executed against 4 databases in parallel (compared to the serial execution of the built-in cleanup), with no noticeable impact on the instance.

 ---
 ## Use cases and examples
 Analyze the impact executing the report would have, results returned in two tables (with different degrees of details) back to the user: